Tiaaam/GuessMaster/docs/Architecture_Significant_Requirements.md

 - Photon (Hosting Service used for playermanagement)
 - APIs (Used to create questions and answers)

-With one of them not working GuessMaster cannot be played. (high business value)
+With one of them not working GuessMaster cannot be played.
+In case of an error, the users and developers will be notified. (high business value)

-### Modifiability (in our case: settings):
-- gamemode modifications (e.g. time to answer, amount of rounds ...)

-Important for user satisfaction.
-Standard values probably aren´t optimal for everyone, players might stop guessing. (high business value)

 ### Peformance:
-- Waitingtime between questions / answers / score - updates as short as possible
+- Waitingtime between questions / answers / score - updates / game-creation as short as possible (max.
+1.5s)
 - enough performance for 20 players at a time
 - minimise downtime caused by external circumstances

 Important for user satisfaction.
 Unnecessarily wasted time might demotivate players.
 On one hand we don´t want users to not be able to play but we can´t cover the costs for more than 20 players at a time.
 That fact is dependet on our Hosting Service Photon allowing us to host a game / games with max 20 players combined for free.

 ### Usability:
-- easy-to-use UI
+- easy-to-use UI; simple structure, no unneccessary buttons/information
+- settings: gamemode, amt. of players in lobby, amt. of questions, time to answer.
+Page available in <1.5s.

 Important for user satisfaction. (high priority)